-How well do face masks protect against coronavirus?
+How well do face masks protect against COVID-19?

 Get answers to your questions about face masks, including how to use them properly.By Mayo Clinic Staff

-Can face masks help slow the spread of the coronavirus (SARS-CoV-2) that causes COVID-19?
+Can face masks help slow the spread of the virus that causes coronavirus disease 2019 (COVID-19)?
 Yes.
-Face masks combined with other preventive measures, such as frequent hand-washing and physical distancing, can help slow the spread of the virus.
+Face masks combined with other preventive measures, such as getting vaccinated, frequent hand-washing and physical distancing, can help slow the spread of the virus that causes COVID-19.

 How do the different types of masks work?